Lebonesco/330Project/README.md

-This a Peer to Peer file sharing application built off of the BitTorrent Protocol.
+This is a Peer to Peer file sharing application built off of the BitTorrent Protocol.